 According to the World Health Organisation (WHO), around 30 to 35 percent of all cancers are preventable.
-While cancer is a lifestyle disease which can be prevented by maintaining a good, healthy lifestyle, brain cancer is a direct result of a spontaneous genetic mutation in tumour-prone cells or it evolves from already occurring low-grade glial tumours in the brain.
+While cancer is a lifestyle disease which can be prevented by maintaining a good healthy lifestyle & anti-cancer food.
+Brain cancer is a direct result of a spontaneous genetic mutation in tumour-prone cells or it evolves from already occurring low-grade glial tumours in the brain.
 Hence, you might not be able to eliminate all chances of contracting it but can lower the risk of brain tumour and get it treated.
 Dr Sunil Furtado, Senior Consultant, Neurosurgery, Cytecare Hospitals, Bangalore shares few things everyone should know about.

-2. Radiation exposure – the fact file: Radiation from smartphones, microwaves and power lines have no link to brain cancers.
+Radiation from smartphones, microwaves and power lines have no link to brain cancers.
 Ionising radiation from excessive exposure to radon, x-rays, gamma rays and other high-energy forms of radiation can damage DNA, increasing your chances of contracting cancer.
 A good way to help you understand and identify your risk of getting cancers is by staying updated on radiation exposures and lowering your exposure to the same.
-Here are 10 must-know facts about brain tumour or brain cancer.

 Besides these methods of keeping a check on cancer, one of the most important things to living a healthy life is maintaining good habits.
 They help one recover well from any surgery or medical therapy.